Table of Contents:

 If the technology is offered as the initial attraction without a good message, the people will come for the technology until there is a bigger and better place to go to.

-If it becomes the focal point it can lead to a lot of hype with no substance.
+If technology becomes the focal point it can lead to a lot of hype with no substance.

 Technology is not wrong in itself, but it must point towards Jesus Christ.